tracktwo/ppdefmodifier/README.md

 # Installation

-This mod requires the [Phoenix Point Mod Injector](https://github.com/RealityMachina/PhoenixPointModInjector).
-Install this first.
+This mod requires a Phoenix Point mod loader.
+Both [Modnix](https://github.com/Sheep-y/Modnix) and the [Phoenix Point Mod Injector](https://github.com/RealityMachina/PhoenixPointModInjector) are supported.
+Install one of these first.

+## Modnix Installation

+In the Mods tab of Modnix click the `Add Mod` button and select the downloaded PPDefModifier zip file.
+The PPDefModifier folder is created automatically, and can be reached by clicking the `Mods Folder` button in Modnix to add configuration files.

+## Phoenix Point Mod Injector Installation

-Copy `PPDefModifier.dll` to your `Mods` folder created by the Mod Injector.
-Create a `PPDefModifier` directory in the `Mods` directory, and place one or more configuration files in this folder.
-These configuration file(s) describe the changes you want to make.
-See below for the configuration file format and some sample fields.
-The configuration files must be json files with the extension `.json`.
+Open the downloaded PPDefModifier.zip file and copy `PPDefModifier.dll` to your `Mods` folder created by the Mod Injector.
+Create a `PPDefModifier` directory in the `Mods` directory (or copy the empty one from the zip file).

 # Quickstart configuration